rob-k/rob-k.github.io/readme.md

 ## 7. Common Data Types

+All data types in this framework inherit from the `CRDT` interface.
+This interface includes a method `getValue()` that returns the represented value of the CRDT (e.g. an Integer, a Set etc.).

 ### Counter

 A `CounterCRDT` is basically a number that can be incremented by 1 using `increment()` or by n using `increment(n)`, decrementation respectively.